donavon/lambdog-server/README.md

 Oh, and there are a few other benefits that you get out of the box—for free.

-* Your return value if automatically `JSON.stringify`ed and added to `body`.
+* Your return value is automatically `JSON.stringify`'ed and added to `body`.

 * Automatic `etag`/`if-none-match` generation/matching to return a 304 status code means fewer bits pass over the wire.

-* Optional setting for "pure" functions that allow you to set "max-age" caching.
+* If your function is "pure" (i.e. has no side effects), there is an optional setting that allows you to set "max-age" caching.

 * Automatic `try`/`catch` to produce 500 server errors.